 How to Mow With a Zero Turn Lawn Mower

 Using a zero turn riding lawn mower makes cutting your grass quick and enjoyable, but if you're new to ZTRs, there's a bit of a learning curve.

-At first, it may be difficult to maneuver your new zero turn lawn mower, but with a little practice you will be cruising around your property like a pro.
+Navigating around trees, shrubs, or other obstacles in your yard will be surprisingly easy.
+At first, it may be difficult to maneuver your new zero turn lawn mower, but with a little practice, you will be cruising around your property like a pro.

 The hardest part of operating a zero turn mower is making tight turns without tearing up your lawn.
-By following these 3 simple steps, you can learn to make quick work of cutting the grass without gouging or tearing your turf.
+By following these three simple steps, you can learn to make quick work of cutting the grass without gouging or tearing your turf.

-Pushing one control lever farther forward than the other will cause you to turn in the opposite direction - so pushing the right control lever farther forward than the left will cause you to turn to the left.
+Pushing one control lever farther forward than the other will cause you to turn in the opposite direction.
+So pushing the right control lever farther forward than the left will cause you to turn to the left.